-&lt;sup>15 See Section 2 for further information on health inequalities, Section 3 on educational inequalities and Section 3 on differential participation in education leisure and cultural activities.
-See Section 4 for more information.
+15 See Section 2 for further information on health inequalities, Section 3 on educational inequalities and Section 3 on differential participation in education leisure and cultural activities.

-- Low-quality relationships with teachers and friends - Being bullied - Smoking weekly - 1.1.2 Bullying and discrimination against religious and ethnic groups
+- Low-quality relationships with teachers and friends

+- Being bullied

+- Smoking weekly

+1.1.2 Bullying and discrimination against religious and ethnic groups

 A key source for this area is the research of Show Racism the Red Card, which conducted focus groups with 52 KS2 pupils and surveyed 535 KS2-3 students in 2016.
 In addition, they surveyed 125 trainee teachers and 435 teachers.
 The research found that the majority upper KS2 pupils in the qualitative study, which was conducted in schools in Cardiff and Newport, believed that racism was present in their school, and around two in five of these pupils reported being victims of racism themselves.
 The most prevalent forms of racism were against pupils from Muslim backgrounds, and those from Eastern Europe or the Middle East.
 Research from WISERDEducation conducted in 2017 also indicates that the use of racist language is common in schools in Wales.
 This research showed that children in the study were more likely to hear racist language at school (55 per cent) than in their local area (43 per cent).
+The control of the study were more likely to hear racist language at school (55 per cent) than in their local area (43 per cent).